Boldewyn/HTMHell/hell/adventcalendar/2025/2/index.md

 But imagine this: You are deep down in your code chasing some elusive bug that only affects some part of the HTML output, and you want to see at a quick glance on the rendered page, where this problem appears.
-The quickest way is to put a quick `<plaintext>` close to the offending place, reload the page, and presto!
+The fastest way is to put a quick `<plaintext>` close to the offending place, reload the page, and presto!
 Just scan down to where the markup starts to show through.